Radokat/DenshaDeGo/README.md

 ### __Densha de Go!
 Professional__
 * dgVoodoo2 needed: Yes - otherwise some HUD elements will flicker or fonts will behave strangely in high quality mode.
 Ignore the error when closing the game.
-* Works with "Controller modded DdG P&P?: No
+* Works with controller modded DdG P&P?: No
 * Standard installation path: c:\Program Files (x86)\TAITO\DengoP\
 * Game Settings:
 ![Image of dengop](Pictures/dengop_settings.PNG)